 - Northern – Adrian and Natalia of Nicomedia (церковь Адриана и Наталии, former церковь Киприана и Иустины).
 Adorned with frescoes since the 1780s;

-- Tenth cupola is rising over the bell tower – another beautiful structure built in the 1680s.
+- The tenth cupola is rising over the bell tower – another beautiful structure built in the 1680s.

-Exterior of the church is very ornate – but at the same time it is devoid of any sculptures and ornamentation taken from the living nature.
+The exterior of the church is very ornate – but at the same time, it is devoid of any sculptures and ornamentation was taken from the living nature.
 All the amazing ornamentation is achieved by purely architectural techniques accomplished with brick.

-Currently the church is very colourful – the original one was less garish.
-Current color scheme gradually developed in the 1680s – 1848 – basically in the times of Catherine the Great.
+Currently, the church is very colorful – the original one was less garish.
+The current color scheme gradually developed in the 1680s – 1848 – basically in the times of Catherine the Great.

 The design of the church in some ways is mirroring the nearby Kremlin.

-Very interesting is the covering of onion domes – each of them has distinctive design.
+Very interesting is the covering of onion domes – each of them has a distinctive design.

-The central church is 65 m high, with very small floor area – 64 m².
+The central church is 65 m high, with a very small floor area – 64 m².

-Interior of the cathedral represents a maze of labyrinths.
+The Interior of the cathedral represents a maze of labyrinths.
 The chapels are surprisingly small, with opulent decoration.
-Especially interesting is the western corridor with unique caissoned ceiling.
+Especially interesting is the western corridor with a unique caissoned ceiling.

-Notable achievement of engineering is the vaults represent – a brilliant example of the skills of stonemasonry.
-Unfortunately this skill was lost in the later Times of Troubles.
+A notable achievement of engineering is the vaults represent – a brilliant example of the skills of stonemasonry.
+Unfortunately, this skill was lost in the later Times of Troubles.